North Carolina Nursing License Renewal & Licensing Guide

 What is Endorsement?

-If you hold an active, unencumbered license in another U.S. jurisdiction, you may apply to the North Carolina Board of Nursing to endorse into NC rather than via examination.
+If you hold an active, unencumbered license in another U.S. jurisdiction, you can apply to the North Carolina Board of Nursing to endorse your license rather than taking the NCLEX again.

 Who Qualifies?

-If moving to North Carolina from another compact state, you must apply for North Carolina licensure within 60 days to maintain multi-state privileges.
+You may apply by endorsement if you hold an active license, graduated from an approved nursing program, and have an unencumbered disciplinary history.
+If you are moving to North Carolina from another compact state, you must apply for licensure within 60 days to maintain your multistate privileges.

 What You’ll Need (documents & verifications)